 (M) A permit shield is granted (Title 129, Chapter 8, Section 014).

-(1) During the term of this permit compliance with the Specific Conditions, identified in Conditions I.(H), (I) and (N) and Conditions II.(A) and (N), constitutes compliance with the underlying applicable requirements.
+(1) During the term of this permit compliance with the Specific Conditions, identified in Conditions I.(H), (I) and (N), Conditions II.(A) and (N) and Condition III constitutes compliance with the underlying applicable requirements.
 The origin and/or authority for each applicable requirement are identified in the condition.

 (2) The permit shield does not affect: